waldur/waldur-docs/docs/user-guide/staff-users/catalogue_mode.md

 # Catalogue mode

-This guide explains how to enable and use the Catalogue Mode in Waldur.
+This guide explains how to enable and use the Catalogue mode in Waldur.
 This feature changes the marketplace to a catalog-only view, where services are displayed as a list of offerings but cannot be ordered directly through the platform.

 ## Enabling Catalogue mode